schaveyt/jinja-flowbite-web-desktop-demo/README.md

 control and distributed as a single, standalone executable

-The tech stack is intentionally simple and approachable such that any intermediate software engineer should be able to pickup go quickly.
+The tech stack is intentionally simple and approachable such that any intermediate software engineer should be able to pickup, experiment, and go quickly.

+Use the [Discussion section](/discussions) for questions, suggestions and issues.

 __Tech Stack:__